 - Store leftovers in an airtight container for several days.
 Move to the fridge or freezer for longer term storage.

 I hope you give this recipe a try and if you do, take a picture and tag me on Instagram @LiveSimplyNatural or @LSNatural on Twitter or, pin it for later on Pinterest.
 I love seeing what you guys are cooking up in the kitchen.
 Stay tuned for more simple vegan recipes!

 Oats are a good source of protein, fat, carbohydrate, and dietary fiber.
 They have a low sugar content and contain zero cholesterol.
 Oats have many vitamins and minerals like calcium, iron, magnesium, phosphorous, potassium, sodium, zinc, thiamin, riboflavin, niacin, vitamin B6, folate, vitamin E and vitamin K. Oatmeal has been known to increase heart health, control diabetes, aid in cancer prevention, and increased immunity.
-It’s also known to help with weight loss since they contain high amounts of dietary fiber, nutrients, and are low in calories and fat.
+It’s also known to help with weight loss since they contain high amounts of dietary fiber, and nutrients, and are low in calories and fat.
 This helps keep your stomach full for longer and prevents you from eating unhealthy snacks between meals.
-Oats are also great for treating constipation due to it’s high fiber content.
-People suffering from celiac disorder can also consume a moderate amount of oats, since they are not wheat-based, despite having trace amounts of gluten.2
+Oats are also great for treating constipation due to their high fiber content.
+People suffering from a celiac disorder can also consume a moderate amount of oats, since they are not wheat-based, despite having trace amounts of gluten.